tomaetto/godotFPStut/README.md

 # godotFPStut
-learning godot 4 3d with simple fps
+learning godot 4 3d with simple fps credits to lots of youtube tuts mainly legion games see notes folder for how i followed

-submit to hack club flavortown 3/4/26
+submitedt to hack club flavortown 3/4/26